חֲטָאָֽי/ו

 State c — Construct — The noun is bound to the following word

-Rendering RationaleThe noun חֵטְא derives from the verb חטא, "to miss" or "to miss the mark," and denotes acts of missing, wrongdoing, or guilt.
-The form is masculine plural in construct with a 3rd masculine singular suffix, hence "his missings," preserving both the plural sense and the possessive "his."
+Rendering RationaleThe noun derives from חטא, denoting acts of missing the mark or moral failure.
+The masculine plural construct form with a 3rd person masculine singular suffix is reflected in the plural noun with the possessive "his."